Interstate H-1: Route description

-2 mi past the airport exit, three lanes exit the freeway at exit 18A to join Nimitz Highway toward Waikiki, while, half a mile (0.5 mi) later, the remaining two lanes make a sharp turn south as H-1 reaches another major interchange with the east end of H-201.
+2 mi past the airport exit, three lanes exit the freeway at exit 18A to join Nimitz Highway toward Waikiki.
+Half a mile (0.5 mi) later, the remaining two lanes make a sharp turn south as H-1 reaches another major interchange with the east end of H-201.
 Access is provided by a left exit from H-1 east only.
 H-1 west does not have access to H-201 at this point.

 From here, H-1 runs through the city of Honolulu along a series of underpasses and viaducts.
 A flyover interchange leading to Downtown Honolulu has a westbound exit and an eastbound entrance.
 H-1 ends in the Kāhala district of Honolulu near Kahala Mall, where Route 72 (Kalanianaole Highway) ends.

 During morning commute hours on weekdays, an eastbound contraflow express lane is deployed from just east of exit 5 to exit 18A, where it connects to the beginning of the Nimitz Highway contraflow lane.
 The H-1 contraflow lane is often referred to as a "zipper lane" due to the use of a movable concrete barrier and a zipper machine.
 The H-1 and Nimitz Highway contraflow lanes are restricted to buses, motorcycles, and high-occupancy vehicles with two or more occupants while in operation.